bhavana-devulapally/Resume--Analyzer/README.md

   - Supports easy swap to **contextual embeddings** (e.g., BERT, RoBERTa) in future.
 - **Similarity Scoring**: Computes **cosine similarity** between the job description vector and each resume vector, then ranks top 3 matches.
 - **RESTful API**: Exposes `/analyze` endpoint for JSON-based requests and responses.
-- **Containerized Deployment**: Ready for Docker, deployable on Heroku, PythonAnywhere, or any cloud container service.
+- **Containerized Deployment**: Ready for Docker, deployable on Heroku, PythonAnywhere or any cloud container service.

 ---